LuuppiZ/lfg/README.md

 ```
 Move it to a local binary folder.
 In this example we use ~/.local/bin/ but you can use any other too.
 (Make sure to put the real path to `lfg`)
-(Make sure that this folder exists and it's set to binary.
+(Make sure that this folder is set to binary path.
 If you don't know how just Google it.
 "How to set ~/.local/bin/ as binary path" or something like that)
 ```
 mv /path/to/lfg ~/.local/bin/lfg
 ```
 To check that it works open up a new terminal and type `lfg` it should open the application.
 If not it's likely that the folder you put it is not a binary folder.
 Do the "Move it to a local binary folder" step again.

 ## Import queston/answer pairs
+Nothing is capital sensitive!
+The answer and user input is converted to lowercase when they are compared.

 You need to use the example file or make one yourself.
 To make one yourself you can use LibreOffice Calc for example.
 [Video example of doing that](https://youtu.be/zH3Lg1INpUI)
 ### Some things you need to know before making a file